Author: Lauren James

 Lauren James’ The Last Beginning brings back much of what made her début novel The Next Together stand out: a multitude of timelines, a sci-fi twist on a star-crossed romance, and of course, more pieces of the puzzle in the story of Matthew Galloway and Katherine Finchley, who seem destined to be born again and again throughout history, changing the world – and losing each other – every time.
 Unique, funny, chaotic and full of adventure, The Last Beginning picks up with a new heroine.
 A passionate knitter and whiz-kid programmer, Clove is smart, impetuous, hot-headed and prone to making slightly disastrous and immature decisions, but her heart’s (usually) in the right place.

 My favourite character, of course, was Tom.
 This won’t come as a surprise to anyone who’s seen my over-the-top livetweeting but just in case, let me explain: Tom is Matthew’s hot ex-hacker brother.
-Sharp, dedicated, quick-witted, and essentially a total softie, for me he stole the show in the first book and does so even more here.
-He’s hotter and more noble than ever.
-Oh, and at one point he trades science for rebellion and a motorbike.
+Sharp, quick-witted and a total softie, for me he continues to steal the show.
+At one point he trades science for rebellion and a motorbike.
 The novel has a relatively small cast and not all are vividly drawn, but newcomers Jen and Ella are solid additions, while Clove’s exchanges with sassy, soap-opera-watching computer Spart are a strong source of humour in the book.

 Like with The Next Together, the book features historical, contemporary and futuristic sequences, twined together in a dizzying array of twists and connections.
-New for this book is the use of alternate universes – timelines which have diverged completely from ones the reader has been introduced to – and the huge emphasis on sci-fi.
+New for this book is the use of alternate universes – timelines which have diverged completely from ones the reader has been introduced to – and the stronger emphasis on sci-fi.
 There’s so much going on, in fact, that it’s a little too confusing.
-The Last Beginning is so focused on hitting the beats and going through the motions of plot that it forgets to let the story breathe.
-It doesn’t spend enough time on scenes that matter, which lessens any sense of emotional payoff.
-It occasionally feels like a mere guide for filling in the blanks of the first book, and even then there are plot holes and unrealistic reactions which weigh down the text.
+The Last Beginning is so focused on hitting the beats of plot that it forgets to let the story breathe.
+It occasionally feels like a mere guide for filling in the blanks of the first book, and even then there are plot holes and unrealistic reactions which weigh it down.
 There’s a lot of tell over show and the need to get through scenes as quickly as possible sees many characters acting, well, out of character.
 They’re so caught up in time-travel and sci-fi that the reader doesn’t get to see them as they are, as they could be.
-I would’ve liked to have seen more of Clove, Tom and Jen before the reveal, or more of Clove after meeting Kate and Matt – so much happens between them, but the book almost reads like important moments have been left off the page.
+The book almost reads like important moments of emotional payoff have been left off the page.

-Fans of Lauren James’ début will find a lot to like about this sequel: the return of much-loved characters, a multitude of timelines, a busy plot, great humour and a prominent romance make for a jam-packed semi-epistolary read.
-It’s not quite perfect and the narrative needed more space to breathe, but it’s an absolutely enjoyable time-travel page-turner.
+Fans of Lauren James’ début will find a lot to like about this sequel: the return of much-loved characters, a multitude of timelines, a busy plot, great humour and a prominent romance make for a jam-packed read.
+The narrative needed more space to breathe, but it’s an absolutely enjoyable time-travel page-turner.